uib/w3.uib.no/doc/terms.md

 The website is partitioned into areas that are basically their own sub-sites.
 _Articles_ belong to an area and can be edited by the _content managers_ of the area.
 Areas have their own menu.
-Content belonging to an area is currently presented together with the area’s header, sidebar and footer.
+Content belonging to an area is currently presented together with the area’s header and footer.

 Areas form hierarchies, but don’t inherit stuff from their parent(s).
 This is used mainly to reflect the organizational structure; for instance to present